rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.markdown

 <span class="sd">&quot;&quot;&quot;</span>
 </pre></div>
 </div></div>
-Here I would like to instead express the idea that we want to simulate a user closes the window event without mentioning any more details.
+Here we would like to instead express the idea that we want to simulate a user closes the window event without mentioning any more details.

 Here is one attempt: